MittWillson/darwinia-chart/README.md

-# Tabris
+# Davalid
-Tabris is a Helm chart to help you easy install your own node/validator for darwinia/crab
+Davalid is a Helm chart to help you easy install your own node/validator for darwinia/crab

 ## TODO
 - [ ] Docs